Stay up to date

 People can share data and files externally via email or a publicly accessible link in a cloud ecosystem.

-This feature for reaching out to the file with the URL shared on public visibility can have multiple security threats on cloud computing services.
+This feature for reaching out to the file with the URL shared on public visibility can have multiple security risks on cloud computing assets.
 Any attacker who gets the URL by any cyber attack or breach can invade the shared data privacy, confidentiality, and integrity.

 Account hijacking

-It is one of the important and severe security concerns of cloud computing.
-A stolen credential of a hijacked cloud account has multiple consequences, from producing unauthorised user access controls to impersonating.
-The account hacker can carry off data exfiltration, fraud transactional activities, or compromise the customer integrity which can later commence the owner to pay a hefty fine to regulatory compliance in case of confidential personally identifiable information or personal data leak.
+It is one of the important and severe security risks of cloud computing.
+A stolen credential of a hijacked cloud account has multiple consequences, from producing unauthorised access to impersonating.
+The account hacker can carry off the data exfiltration, fraud transactional activities, or compromise the customer integrity that can later commence the owner to pay a hefty fine to regulatory compliance in case of confidential information or personal data leak.

 Supply chain vulnerabilities

-In cloud issues, supply chain vulnerabilities play a significant role in data loss.
-Nevertheless, it is the sole responsibility of CSP, but it imposes a high security risk to the overall ecosystem.
+In cloud security issues, supply chain vulnerabilities play a significant role in data loss.
+Nevertheless, it is the sole responsibility of CSP, but it imposes a high cloud security risk to the overall ecosystem.

-Today, more businesses are opting for SaaS and PaaS services and a few to IaaS services; it has attracted sophisticated threat actors.
+Today, more businesses are opting for SaaS and PaaS services and a few to IaaS services; it has become a source of attraction to sophisticated threat actors.
 Suppose attackers manage to compromise a single vulnerability in the CSP.
-In that case, they can penetrate the whole CSP customer’s cloud infrastructure and access sensitive data to misuse or take business critical data hostage for ransomware.
+In that case, they can penetrate the whole CSP customer’s cloud infrastructure and access sensitive data to misuse or take hostage for ransomware.

-Cloud computing shares the convenient and accessible data storage mechanism, leaving behind the necessity of on-prem or hard drive data storage requirements.
-This triggers the biggest cloud security concern regarding data loss/leakage and theft.
+Data Loss or theft: Cloud computing shares the convenient and accessible data storage mechanism, leaving behind the necessity of on-prem or hard drive data storage requirements.
+This triggers concerns regarding data loss/leakage and theft.
 Cloud-based file sharing and storing services are accessible via the public internet and contain important confidential information not meant for public release.
 Suppose any attack befalling the cloud provider or the customer through any security attack can jeopardise the whole data confidentiality.

 Accidental credential exposure

-Usually, the cloud has a one-time log in policy required to access data across the entire cloud environment.
-Sometimes, it requires account credentials confirmation before granting access to a specific document or application.
-To obtain the certificates, threat actors often send the targets forged messages and phishing emails to push them open a link or attachment that requires them to confirm a username or password.
+Usually, the cloud has a one-time log in policy required to access the entire cloud environment.
+In some cases, it requires account credentials confirmation before granting access to a specific document or application.
+To obtain the certificates, threat actors often send forged messages and phishing emails to the targets to push them open a link or attachment that requires them to confirm a username or password.

-Thus, gaining access cloud credentials or any employee or cloud customer credentials of cloud services is easy.
+Thus, it gets easy to gain access or any employee or cloud customer credentials of cloud services.

 Cloud Visibility

-Since the customer does not own cloud infrastructures, it increases cloud computing risk due to limited visibility and control issues such as layout of network operations, geographically distributed data centers, environment and network based monitoring practices and implementation of data protection regulations.
-Because of the multi-tenanted cloud environment and privacy concerns, cloud providers have all the rights reserved.
-In contrast, cloud customers have no or minimal visibility below the level of their acquired ecosystem which masks many security threats (such as how cloud based data workflows are established or the involvement of third-party services to sync data or configs).
+Since the customer does not own cloud infrastructures, it increases cloud computing risk because of the lack of visibility and control issues.
+Because of the multi-tenanted cloud environment and privacy concerns, cloud service providers have all the rights reserved.
+In contrast, cloud customers have no or minimal visibility below the level of their acquired ecosystem that masks many security threats.

 Lack of access control policies

-In cloud computing and traditional data center environments, access control and privilege is another high-security risk.
-Due to a lack of user access control policies, there are high chances of security incidents whether using public cloud services or cloud software.
-You might not be aware, but any employee can steal or copy the confidential data on the cloud for themselves or any other malicious purposes.
+In cloud computing, access control and privilege is another high-security risk.
+Due to a lack of user access control policies, there are high chances of data theft or data leak.
+You might not be aware, but any employee can steal or copy the confidential data available on the cloud for themselves or any other malicious purposes.
 Similarly, they can take advantage of accesses already granted to them in their personal or external individuals’ favour.

-With appropriate access controls, control policies poor security measures and monitoring, businesses can regulate permission and reduce the cause of data breaches or theft costs that may impact the business in terms of time, money, or reputation.
+With appropriate access control policies and monitoring, businesses can regulate permission and reduce the cause of data breaches or theft costs that may impact the business in terms of time, money, or reputation.

 Insider Threats